-Signs that must be kept free for trade are those which are indispensable to that trade (eg, the colour blue for beverages, POST for postal and MARCHÉ for restaurant and food services).
-Signs that are not absolutely indispensable for trade but initially lack distinctiveness may acquire secondary meaning and be registered on evidence of extensive use in Switzerland.
-The Federal Institute of Intellectual Property (IPI) typically requires proof of use over several years (usually 10 years) in all Swiss territories (French, Italian and German speaking parts) as a trademark (eg, not as a company name), in relation to the designated goods or services and to a significant extent.
+Signs that must be kept free for trade are those which are indispensable to that trade (eg, abstract colours such as the colour blue for beverages, POST for postal and MARCHÉ for restaurant and food services).

+Signs that initially lack distinctiveness and that are not absolutely indispensable for trade may acquire secondary meaning and be registered on evidence of extensive use in Switzerland.
+The Federal Institute of Intellectual Property (IPI) typically requires proof of use over several years (usually 10 years) in all Swiss territories (French, Italian and German speaking parts) as a trademark (eg, not as a company name), in relation to the designated goods and services and to a significant extent.
 Documents or surveys are accepted as evidence.

 Shape marks: Shape marks that are 3D signs additionally applied to goods (ie, the star on Mercedes-Benz cars) are examined by the IPI based on whether they are in the public domain.
-However, shape marks that represent the shape of the goods or their packaging cannot be registered if they are in the public domain, if their features correspond to the nature of the goods (eg, a ring) or which are determined by technical necessities.
+However, shape marks that represent the shape of the goods or their packaging cannot be registered if they are in the public domain, if their features correspond to the nature of the goods (eg. a ring) or which are determined by technical necessities.
 Such shapes cannot acquire secondary meaning.

-Misleading signs: A trademark is misleading if it creates expectations that are not fulfilled by the goods or services marked (eg. CAFÉ for coffee substitutes).
+Misleading signs: A trademark is misleading if it creates expectations that are not fulfilled by the goods or services marked (eg, CAFÉ for coffee substitutes).
 The most relevant cases in this field are geographical indications that mislead as to the origin of the designated goods or services.
 The IPI is strict when it comes to geographical indications and holds that a sign consisting of or containing a geographical term evokes the expectation that the designated goods originate in that location.
 This presumption is rebuttable if:

-- the place is unknown: - the sign has a clear and direct symbolic meaning; - the place is obviously unsuitable for production or commerce of the goods claimed; - the sign is a designation of type; - the sign has acquired secondary meaning; - the sign has degenerated into a denomination of a genus (eg, Hamburger for food products); or - the overall impression does not evoke the expectation of any geographical origin (eg, the geographical term in the mark rather refers to the point of sale, the place of an event, the content or the owner of the mark - DEUTSCHER FUSSBALL-BUND in Class 29 and THE HARLEM GOSPEL SINGERS in Class 25).
+- the place is unknown; - the sign has a clear and direct other or symbolic meaning: - the place is obviously unsuitable for production or commerce of the goods claimed; - the sign is a designation of type; - the sign has acquired secondary meaning; - the sign has degenerated into a denomination of a genus (eg, Hamburger for food products); or - the overall impression does not evoke the expectation of any geographical origin (eg, the geographical term in the mark rather refers to the point of sale, the place of an event, the content, the owner of the mark or others, such as DEUTSCHER FUSSBALL-

+BUND in Class 29: and THE HARLEM GOSPEL SINGERS in Class 25).

-Applications for marks that evoke a geographical origin may still be registered if the goods or services are restricted to the respective origin (eg, AFRI-COLA for African beverages).
+Applications for marks that evoke a geographical origin may still be registered if the sign is distinctive and if the goods or services are restricted to the respective origin (eg, AFRI-COLA for African beverages).
 A foreign indication should meet the statutory requirements of the country concerned, subject to misleading Swiss consumers.
-A Swiss indication is considered being of Swiss origin if:
+A Swiss indication is generally considered being of Swiss origin if: